-On November 6, 2024, the Budget Subcommittee of the Board of Public Utilities met to review the recommended rates and the cost-of-service study.
+On November 6, 2024, the Budget Subcommittee of the Board of Public Utilities met to review the proposed rates and the cost-of-service study and recommended approval by the Board of Public Utilities.

 On December 5, 2024, the Board of Public Utilities held a study session on the recommended rates and the cost-of-service study.